top of page

 Alcohol: 43%

-In the bottle: At the crack of the bottle, there is a beautifully fragrant burnt caramel sauce with vanilla on the front end and at the back there are ripe cherries and toasted rice, just sublime.
-If you nose this a bit too hard, you will find the alcohol, but that is to be expected at 43%; however it is not off-putting and adds another layer of complexity to this amazing Awamori.
+In the bottle: At the crack of the bottle, there is a beautifully fragrant burnt caramel sauce with vanilla on the front end, and at the back there are ripe cherries and toasted rice—just sublime.
+If you nose this a bit too hard, you will find the alcohol, but that is to be expected at 43%; however it is not off-putting and adds another layer of complexity to this amazing awamori.
+The overall nose is rich, layered, and deeply inviting.

-On the rocks: Uminokuni comes in thick, sweet and powerful; all of those beautiful notes on the nose are front and center and full of impact which can be a bit overwhelming on the first sip.
+On the rocks: Uminokuni comes in thick, sweet, and powerful—all of those beautiful notes from the nose are front and center and full of impact, which can be a bit overwhelming on the first sip.
 However, for as heavy as it feels in the mouth, it still remains easy to sip and only gets smoother as the ice melts.
-The 43% alcohol adds a good level of complexity as it has is a nice bite on the backend that reminds me of cracked black pepper and almonds or more like the skin on the almond which has a slight nutty bitterness.
+The 43% alcohol adds a good level of complexity with a nice bite on the backend that reminds me of cracked black pepper and almonds—or more like the skin on the almond, which has a slight nutty bitterness.

 水割り Diluted with water

-4:1, 3:2 ratio, While I did not specifically try diluting this down, I did let the ice melt down quite far; overall it was very similar to on-the-rocks, just a bit more mellow.
+4:1 ratio: While I did not specifically try diluting this down, I did let the ice melt quite far; overall it was very similar to on the rocks, just a bit more mellow.
 Given the range of high-impact notes, I really preferred this at its maximum intensity.

 Enjoy straight or on the rocks